Primitive Types

 Built-in Literals

-Flix has built-in syntactic sugar for lists, sets, and maps.
+Flix has built-in syntactic sugar for lists, sets, maps and regex.

 List Literals